Comprehensive, whole-patient care for tick-borne illness and alpha-gal syndrome.

 Chronic & Complex Tick-Borne Illness

-The Tick Center has access to specialty laboratory testing and a multidisciplinary care model specifically designed for these patients.
+The Tick Center has access to specialty laboratory testing and supportive protocols designed for these patients.

 How tick-borne conditions spread